mnbf9rca/outdoor_scales/README.md

 The load sensors need to be connected together to form a [Wheatstone Bridge](https://www.hbm.com/en/7163/wheatstone-bridge-circuit/).
 Connecting 4 load cells is relatively simple - the schematic is below. :

 ![Full bridge connected to HX711](docs/full_bridge.svg)

+Basically, you need to wire up the devices white-to-white, black-to-black, and create an bridge in teh middle.

 ### Load Sensor Combinator